-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 FORM 10-K or
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File Number 0-23081

-(Exact name of Registrant as Specified in Its Charter)

-Florida

-(State or Other Jurisdiction of Incorporation or Organization)

-125 Technology Park, (Address of Principal Executive Offices) Lake Mary, Florida

-32746 (Zip Code)

-Name of each exchange on which registered

-Nasdaq Global Select Market LLC

-(I.R.S.
-Employer

-Identification Number)

-Registrant's telephone number, including area code: (407) 333-9911

-FARO

-Securities registered pursuant to Section 12(b) of the Act: Trading Symbols(s)

-Title of each class Common Stock, par value \$.001

-to

-Securities registered pursuant to Section 12(g) of the Act: None
+WASHINGTON, D.C.
+20549

+--FORM 10-K- - ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023 or TRANSITION REP 1934 ORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the tra nsition period from to Commission File Number 0-230 081 ECHNOLOG (State or Florida Other Jurisdiction 59-3157093 (I.R.S.
+Employer - tion or Organization) Identification Number) 125 Technology Pa (Address of Principal Execut Lake Mary, Florida 32746 (Zip Code) Registrant's tele ephone number, including area c ode: (407) 333-9911 Securities 1 registered pursuant to Section 12 2(b) of the Act: Title of each o Trading Symbols(s) FARO Name of each exchange on which registered Nasdaq Global Select Market LLC Common Stock, par istered pursuant to Section 12(g ^

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes
+Indicate by check mark if the e registrant is a well-knov vn seasoned issuer, as defined in R ule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes for such shorter period th by Section 13 or 15(d) of the Securities Exchange Act of 193- tile such reports), and (2) has been subject to such filing tive Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files).